 - Students must earn a grade of "C" (2.0) or better in all courses used to satisfy the minor.
 Students may make a request to the Undergraduate Coordinator to be granted the use of one C- toward the major requirements.

-- At least 15 hours used in the minor must be earned at UCF within the Department of Anthropology.
+- At least 15 hours used in the minor must be earned at UCF within the Anthropology Department.

 - Only two anthropology courses can overlap for students enrolled in multiple anthropology programs (minors or certificates).
 (Note: The myKnight Audit cannot capture overlapping courses between two or more programs; therefore, students should have their program reviewed by the department before filing for graduation.)